Category: Money & Banking

 Survivor’s pension (遺族年金) may be payable to your dependents.
 If you have no dependents or haven’t contributed enough, a Death Lump-Sum Payment (死亡一時金) may be paid to your beneficiaries.

-• Opening a Bank Account in Japan as a Foreigner 2026: 3 Options That Actually Work
+• How to Open a Bank Account in Japan as a Foreigner 2026: The Complete Step-by-Step Guide

-Opening a Bank Account in Japan as a Foreigner 2026: 3 Options That Actually Work
+How to Open a Bank Account in Japan as a Foreigner 2026: The Complete Step-by-Step Guide

 Opening a bank account in Japan is one of the first things you’ll need to do as an expat or long-term resident.
 Whether you need to receive salary payments, pay rent by bank transfer, or simply manage daily expenses, a Japanese bank account is essential for life in Japan.